ThinkingInTypes/ThinkingInTypes.github.io/Chapters/07 Dataclasses.md

 (Insert material from Pycon presentation)

+## Misunderstanding Class Attributes

+A number of type tools hack the class attribute syntax; the most obvious is dataclasses but there are others.
+It's important to understand that this is special behavior created by the tool, and that ordinary classes do not behave this way.
+Read the [Class Attributes] appendix for deeper understanding.

 ## Using Dataclasses Effectively

 Dataclasses simplify class definitions by automatically generating methods like `__init__`, `__repr__`, and `__eq__`: